 If you are not careful, you can permanently damage your Android device.
 If successful, you will significantly speed up your Android device.

 Malware can create a lot of problems, including slowing down your Android phone.
 So, you need to be very careful while using the internet.

 Malware can enter your mobile in a number of ways.
 It can be via a pop-up ad that you have clicked or apps you have installed from unknown developers.

-Be very careful about what you are installing on your mobile and what you are clicking on the internet.
-We recommend completing a thorough scan via a professional anti-virus application.
+We also recommend completing a thorough scan via a professional anti-virus application.
 Just to be safe.
 You can use the Bitdefender Antivirus app.
 It is a reputable option.

 12. Factory Reset

-A factory reset will erase all the data on your Android device.
-So, we recommend backing up important files before initiating the reset process.
+A factory reset will erase all the data on your phone.
+Hence, we recommend you back up your Android device before resetting it.

 - Navigate to the Settings app and tap on the General Management option.